home-assistant/home-assistant.io/source/_integrations/thread.markdown

   - [Enabling Thread on SkyConnect](https://skyconnect.home-assistant.io/procedures/enable-thread/)
   - [Enabling Thread on Yellow](https://yellow.home-assistant.io/procedures/enable-thread/)
 - You have an Android phone and the Home Assistant Companion App.
 (Note: this does not work with the iOS Companion App).
-- The devices you want to add to the network support Matter.
-For instructions on how to add Thread-based Matter devices, refer to the section [Adding a Matter device to Home Assistant](/integrations/matter/#adding-a-matter-device-to-home-assistant)
+- The devices you want to add to the network support {% term Matter %}.
+For instructions on how to add Thread-based {% term Matter %} devices, refer to the section [Adding a Matter device to Home Assistant](/integrations/matter/#adding-a-matter-device-to-home-assistant)

 Which TBR are supported mostly depends on (access to) the Thread credentials.
 And Thread credentials are required during on-boarding/commissioning, which is part of the smart home protocol.